CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Introduction

-In this paper, we define the problem of critical cache identification from the perspective of output perturbation and introduce a theoretical framework to bound the worst-case scenario for optimizing practical perturbation.
-Specifically, we focus on minimizing attention output perturbation when replacing the full KV cache with only critical entries under a given budget.
-To quantify this perturbation, we employ the simple $L_1$ distance and derive its upper bound\footnote{We choose the $L_1$ distance due to its simplicity and effectiveness.
-More complex metrics, such as the $L_2$ distance, are equally valid; see Appendix~\ref{apdx:distance} for related discussions.}, corresponding to the worst-case perturbation.
-Our analysis shows that this upper bound is influenced by both the attention weights and the value states projected through the parameter matrix.
-Based on these insights, we propose a perturbation-constrained selection algorithm that goes beyond mere reliance on attention weights, underscoring the significance of previously overlooked value states and pretrained parameter matrix in identifying critical cache entries.
+In this paper, we define the problem of critical entry identification in cache eviction from the perspective of output perturbation.
+This approach is grounded in the key insight that KV cache eviction loss is driven by changes in the attention output.
+Our primary objective, therefore, is to minimize this perturbation when replacing full KV cache with only critical entries.
+To formalize this, we introduce a theoretical framework that bounds the worst-case perturbation to guide practical optimization.
+Specifically, to quantify this perturbation, we employ the simple $L_1$ distance and derive its upper bound\footnote{We choose the $L_1$ distance for its simplicity, though our framework supports other metrics.
+For example, employing the $L_2$ distance yields similar gains (see Appendix~\ref{apdx:distance}). }, corresponding to the worst-case perturbation.
+Our analysis reveals that this upper bound is influenced by both the attention weights and the value states projected through the parameter matrix.
+Based on these insights, we propose a perturbation-constrained selection algorithm designed to minimize this derived upper bound.
+It goes beyond mere reliance on attention weights, underscoring the significance of previously overlooked value states and the pretrained parameter matrix.